 2. or, the services/products advertised

 Under no circumstances should the provider refer to, use, or rely upon this code of conduct in advertising selling and promoting services/products etc.

-Under no circumstance will Lincolnshire County Council, Lincs2Advice, Lincolnshire NHS or Public Consulting Group be liable or responsible for loss or damage of any kind other than liability which cannot be excluded or limited under applicable law.
+Under no circumstance will Lincolnshire County Council, Age UK, Lincolnshire NHS or Public Consulting Group be liable or responsible for loss or damage of any kind other than liability which cannot be excluded or limited under applicable law.

 Lincolnshire County Council reserves the right to update or modify the Code of Conduct at any time without prior notice.
 Providers are advised to regularly review the Code of Conduct for this reason.

 - ensure that material displayed within their store on the site is accurate and reliable.

 - ensure all services/products are legal and fit for purpose.

 - ensure that they comply with all relevant requirements imposed by Civil and Criminal legislation relating to the sale and supply of goods and services are upheld.